Murder of Polly Klaas: Media

-Investigation Discovery re-enacted the kidnapping and murder in Motives & Murder: Cracking the Case: Who Took Polly Klaas?
+Investigation Discovery dramatizes the kidnapping and murder in Motives & Murder: Cracking the Case: Who Took Polly Klaas?
 (Season 4 Episode 4, 10/22/2014).

 The A&E television series American Justice released the episode "Free to Kill: The Polly Klaas Murder".
 The episode exposes the challenges of the penal system to rehabilitate inmates.
 Davis had been in and out of jail, his convictions ranging from kidnapping to burglary.
 The episode originally aired October 23, 1996.

 The Discovery Channel crime series The FBI Files first episode's topic was the Polly Klaas case.
 The episode reveals the details of the FBI agents' collection of evidence and their hunt for the criminal, and originally aired October 20, 1998.

 On May 9, 2022, Crime Junkie released an episode on Polly Klaas and discussed how the case set a precedent for California's Three Strikes law.

 ABC aired an episode of 20/20 centered on the Polly Klaas case called Taken In The Night on September 22, 2023.

-On January 8, 2024, The New York Times published a guest essay by Polly Klass's older sister, Annie Nichol, titled "My Sister Was Murdered 30 Years Ago.
+On January 8, 2024, The New York Times published a guest essay by Polly Klaas's younger sister, Annie Nichol, titled "My Sister Was Murdered 30 Years Ago.
 True Crime Repackages Our Pain as Entertainment."
 In the essay, she criticizes media coverage of the kidnapping, problems with the subsequent Three-Strikes law, and encourages media to be attentive to helping survivors heal.

 ABC-7 News Bay Area (KGO) aired an episode of ABC7 Originals, "Struck by Justice: The Impact of Polly Klaas" on March 11, 2024.
 This documentary marked 30 years since California's Three Strikes and You're Out Law.